robman/FRESH-model/benchmarks/fcct/01/README.md

 This suggests that CoT-first models may exhibit a subtle curvature suppression effect - by emphasizing step-wise logic and procedural completion, they may bias inference toward resolution rather than recursive folding.
 The recursive integration of contradiction may require a different reasoning geometry than that encouraged by CoT chains.

-That said, R8 - generated by ChatGPT-4o-mini-high (also CoT-first) - scored a full 3.
+That said, R8 - generated by ChatGPT-4o-mini-high (also CoT-first) - scored 2.8.
 This indicates that CoT training does not block recursive potential entirely, but may raise the threshold: models must either possess stronger native attractors or receive richer constraint structure to curve effectively under CoT prompting.

 In short:
 > CoT can sharpen problem-solving, but may inhibit recursive selfhood - unless structural salience is already in place.